 The Build-Measure-Learn loop

-Similar to Agile, Lean startups are keen on learning fast.
+Similar to other flexible project management methodologies, such as Agile, Lean startups are keen on learning fast.
 They want to fail and fail a lot but in the early stages.
 The logic here is to quickly test key assumptions and ideas to either confirm them and continue the work or agree that they don’t work and pivot to something else.

 The Build-Measure-Learn loop serves as a perfect technique for that purpose.
 It is a simple yet effective structure that optimizes the experiments’ process and helps companies move on quickly.

 According to Lean startup methodology, the building phase starts with a hypothesis which is an assumption about customer interest.

 There are two types of hypotheses that startups need to test: